 There is also a free car park at the Lighthouse for patrons.

-Have you been to Hurst Castle in Hampshire?
-We’d love to hear your comments below.
+Have you been to Milford-on-Sea, or tried the walk to Hurst Castle?
+We’d love to hear your comments in the box below.

 Pin for later: A walk to Hurst Castle, Milford-on-Sea